Pete1701/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used for persisting authentication information across multiple requests.
+They are also used to restrict access to resources and limit access to resources for only authenticated users.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt library uses an algorithm to read a password and then hash the password a pre-determined number of times.

 - [ ] What does bcrypt do to slow down attackers?

+Depending on the number of times the password is hashed, Bcrypt becomes slower and so it gets resistant to brute-force attacks, making the process extremely time-consuming, even with very high computation power.

 - [ ] What are the three parts of the JSON Web Token?

+JWT parts are header, payload and signature.

 ## Minimum Viable Product